vmware-archive/vsphere-storage-for-docker/docs/internal/docker-plugin-drivers.md

 The Docker vsphere volume driver supports provisioning and managing docker volumes on a standalone or cluster of ESX servers via a service (ESX service) that's installed and runs on each server.
 Docker volumes are created and managed via publicly available VIM (Virtual Infrastructure Management) APIs on the ESX host.

 ## Configuring the Docker Volume Plugin
-The docker volume plugin loads runtime options and values from a JSON configuration file (default `/etc/docker-volume-vsphere.conf` for Linux, `C:\ProgramData\docker-volume-vsphere\docker-volume-vsphere.conf` for Windows) on the host.
+The docker volume plugin loads runtime options and values from a JSON configuration file (default `/etc/vsphere-storage-for-docker.conf` for Linux, `C:\ProgramData\vsphere-storage-for-docker\vsphere-storage-for-docker.conf` for Windows) on the host.
 The user can override the default configuration by providing a different configuration file, via the `--config` option, specifying the full path of the file.
 Options that are currently recognized include the below set.
 Options passed on the command line override those in the configuration file.

 ### Selecting the driver to handle volume operations
 The docker volume plugin supports a driver, namely, `vsphere` for the vSphere platform.
 The usage of driver is specified as below in the [sample configuration](#sample-plugin-configuration).